awslabs/duvet/design/witness/spec.md

   `Fun :path` references as edges, and MUST support whole-proof-fn discharge units in its first version.
 Finer units MAY follow.
+  Its attribution rule: an obligation is a discharge unit for a position iff it is *rooted* there — extent containment, plus proof-element spans (`:enss` clauses, `LoopInv` nodes, proof asserts) as they are supported; all rooting obligations, one witness each (§5.3, Decisions 12 and 13).
+  Own-span (body-line) ownership is NOT attribution: executable body lines are outside `dom(du)`.
+  Loop header lines are excluded from `dom(du)` initially (the artifact would support them via loop isolation;
+  deliberately deferred).

 ---